 Persons may apply through a College for accreditation as an academic staff member or honorary researcher of the University.
 Please read the Academic Staff Policy for further information and consult the application form below:

-There are two application rounds in 2017 for initial classification or promotion of academic staff at Levels C, D and E. The closing dates are 21 April 2017 (round 1) and 6 October 2017 (round 2).
+There are two application rounds in 2018 for initial classification or promotion of academic staff at Levels C, D and E. The closing dates are in April (round 1) and October (round 2).
+See the Academic Promotions Schedule 2018 for full details.
 All academic staff accredited to teach at the University of Divinity must apply for classification within twelve months of appointment.
 Classification at Level A or Level B is made by the Vice-Chancellor on the advice of the Head of College.
 Classification at Level C or Level D is made by the Vice-Chancellor on the recommendation of the Academic Promotions Panel.
 Classification at Level E is made by the Council on the recommendation of the Academic Promotions Panel.
 Applications may be made using the Staff Application Form.